 Tips for Managing Credit Card Debt

-If you have a few credit cards in your wallet and you’re trying to pay off debt, here are a few tips that can make paying off debt a bit easier:
+If you have a few credit cards in your wallet and are trying to pay off debt, here are a few tips that can make paying off debt a bit easier.

 Change Your Due Date